Energinet-DataHub/geh-core/source/JsonSerialization/documents/documentation.md

 `JsonSerializer` has an optional `JsonSerializerOptions` parameter, that can be injected through dependency injection if needed.

-By default the `JsonSerializer` includes needed converters added to `JsonSerializer` for `NodaTime.Instant` serialization and deserialization.
+By default the `JsonSerializer` includes a converter for `NodaTime.Instant` serialization and deserialization.

 # Registration